 The Round Spring area is home to a family campground, a picnic area, a tour cave and the spring from which it takes its name.
-Round Spring was a Missouri State Park from 1932 until 1964 when the people of Missouri donated it to the National Park Service to become one of the star attractions of the new Ozark National Scenic Riverways.
-Like Alley and Big Spring, it was a gift from Missouri to the nation.
+Round Spring was a Missouri State Park from 1924 until 1970 when the people of Missouri donated it to the National Park Service.

 ROUND SPRING - The spring itself is some 55 feet deep, rising in a nearly circular pool of water before flowing under a natural bridge to join the Current River.
 On an average day, some 26 million gallons of water flow from the spring.
 At quiet times, otters, wood ducks and great blue herons may be seen in the spring.
 People however, are prohibited from swimming or wading in it.
 You may visit and enjoy the wheelchair accessible paved trail around the spring at any time.